 You’ll have an amazing view of the windward coast from Mokoli’i.

 Ocean conditions can change quickly and kayaking can dangerous.
 That said, this is one of the safest Oahu kayak tours in the ocean under normal or ideal conditions.
-We advise children over 12 years old to do this tour, but younger children may join the tour, especially if conditions are nice.
+We advise children over 12 years old to do this tour, but younger children may join the tour, especially if the conditions are nice.
 Since it’s the windward side of the island, it’s almost always breezy and sometimes very windy.
-During summer months (End of May – Beginning of Sept) conditions are calmer and more predictable and the area is much more accessible to beginner or in-experienced kayakers.
+During the summer months (End of May – beginning of Sept) conditions are calmer and more predictable and the area is much more accessible to beginner or in-experienced kayakers.

 If there are storms or high winds we will notify you as soon as we know and can re-schedule the tour or offer a full refund.

 Feel free to check out our Cancellation Policy for more info.